apnadkarni/blt/doc/paneset.rst

 DESCRIPTION
 -----------

-The *paneset* widget displays a scroll-able vertical or horizontal strip of embedded Tk widgets.
-Each child widget is contained in a *paneset* pane (different from the Tk frame widget).
-Panes are optionally separated by sashes (handles) that appear as a border between panes.
-It is positioned on the left (horizontal arrangement) or bottom (vertical arrangement) of the pane.
+The *paneset* widget displays a set of panes that contain embedded Tk widgets divided by sashes. *Paneset* widgets are useful when you want to divide an area into two or more parts, with the relative size of the parts controlled by the user.
+A sash (groove) is drawn between the portions with a handle that the user can drag to change the ratio.
+The division can either be horizontal or vertical.

 INTRODUCTION
 ------------

-The *paneset* widget displays embedded Tk widgets as a strip of *paneset* panes.
-The panes may be arranged horizontally or vertically.
-Panes have optional sashes (handles) that appear as a border between panes.
-They can be used to slide panes left-to-right (horizontal arrangement) or top-to-bottom (vertical arrangement).
-The user can adjust the size of a pane by using the mouse or keyboard on the handle.

-The *paneset* widget can also be used to create a wizard-like interface where panes contain are a sequence of dialogs that lead the user through a series of well-defined tasks.
-In this case the size of the *paneset* widget is the size of a pane.
-If the *paneset* widget is resized the pane containing the dialog is also resized.
+The *paneset* widget displays embedded Tk widgets as panes divided by one or more sashes that separate the panes.
+The panes act as containers for the embedded Tk widgets.
+The relative size of the panes can be changed by moving the sash.  *Paneset* widgets are useful when you want to divide an area into two or more parts, with the relative size of the parts controlled by the user.
+A sash (groove) is drawn between the portions with a handle that the user can drag to change the ratio.
+The division can either be horizontal or vertical.

 The embedded Tk widgets of a *paneset* must be children of the *paneset* widget.